ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     contain a timestamp field such as "asserted".

-    -   Note that the "source" in the condition is the expected source of the condition’s claim name and value, and is not the source of the claim to which the condition is attached.
+    -   Note that the "source" in the condition is the expected source of the condition’s claim name and value, and is not the source of the assertion to which the condition is attached.

     -   For example, "claimNameA.sourceA" asserts that "sourceA" is the [Passport Visa Assertion Source](#passport-visa-assertion-source) of